GoogleCloudPlatform/compute-cassandra-python/README.md

   ```

 Now you can use `nodetool` to take a look at a how the data is distributed.
-Note that the nodenames were manually added to better illustrate the data
+Note that the nodenames were manually added to the output as comments to
-distribution across zones.
-Recall that in these examples, the replication
+better illustrate the data distribution across zones.
+Recall that in these
-factor was set to 2 for each zone implying that data exists in two nodes in
+examples, the replication factor was set to 2 for each zone implying that
-each zone.
+data exists in two nodes in each zone.

   ```
   $ gcutil ssh --zone us-central1-a cassnode-a-2